 We recently ran into this issue with a client’s Squarespace blog.
 During an SEO audit, over 65 pages returned with a duplicate meta data error.
 This was a huge problem.
 But why would you copy and paste your meta description to multiple individual pages?
 Using Squarespace, you can only create 1 meta description for your ENTIRE blog, meaning, every blog post will essentially use the same meta description.
 Every.
 Single.
 Time

 You may have heard how SEO-friendly WordPress is, and it’s true!
 WordPress sites allow for the most optimized and detailed SEO for your business’s specific needs.
-From originality to proper meta data and page optimization, WordPress makes SEO work and function to give your business its best results.
-Choose from powerful SEO plugins from WordPress, like Yoast and All In One SEO Pack.
-You can fully optimize your WordPress blog
+From originality to proper metadata and page optimization, WordPress makes SEO work and function to give your business its best results.
+Moreover, you have the opportunity to choose from powerful SEO plugins from WordPress, like Yoast and All In One SEO Pack.
+With these tools, you can fully optimize your WordPress blog

 Round 1 Winner: WordPress

 Squarespace uses predesigned templates for the structure, design, and layout of your website.
 While this makes for a leisurely process, this process is not necessarily a solution.
 Instead, it’s actually a problem.
 Why?
-Squarespace’s framework provides pre-built website templates, meaning they are already designed.
-This framework presents problems because it’s extremely restrictive.
+Squarespace’s framework provides pre-built website templates, meaning they are predesigned.
+However, this framework presents problems because it’s extremely restrictive.

-Even with a custom CSS tool, it’s extremely limited what you can change.
+Even with a custom CSS tool, the abilities for editing are extremely limited.
 When we tried to add custom CSS to a Squarespace theme, here’s what it said:

 There are drop-and-drag widget tools to add content blocks and images to a page, but the layout is extremely restrictive in the placement and design.